phalcon/documentation/docs/tutorial-vokuro.md

 ```

-The constructor of the class first creates a new DI container and store it in a local property.
+The constructor of the class first creates a new DI container and stores it in a local property.
 We are using the [Phalcon\Di\FactoryDefault][di] one, which has a lot of services already registered for us.

 We then create a new [Phalcon\Mvc\Application][application] and store it in a property also.
 We also store the root path because it is useful throughout the application.